vonderheide/mono-bitmap/README.md

 ## Features

 * Creating bitmaps (1, 2 or 4 bytes per pixel, in big- or little-endian)
+* Changing the color depth
 * Reading 8-bit .bmp files
+* Saving .bmp files
 * Getting/setting pixels
-* Change the color of every pixel in specific color
+* Change the color of every pixel in a specific color
 * Drawing rectangles (horizontal gradient in greyscale possible)
 * Drawing circles/ellipses
 * Inverting the bitmap